UCI-CARL/CARLsim6/README.md

 ## Installation

-Detailed instructions for installing the latest stable release of CARLsim on Mac OS X / Linux / Windows can be found in our [User Guide](http://uci-carl.github.io/CARLsim5/ch1_getting_started.html).
+Detailed instructions for installing the latest stable release of CARLsim on Mac OS X / Linux can be found in our [User Guide](http://uci-carl.github.io/CARLsim5/ch1_getting_started.html).

 ### Linux/MacOS